Enalean/tuleap-documentation-en/languages/en/installation-guide/docker/intro_docker.rst

 The image has two dependencies:

-* A working database with admin credentials (at first run only)
+* A **dedicated** working database with admin credentials (at first run only)
 * A persistent filesystem for data storage

+Please do note that shared databases must not be used:

+- they cannot guarantee the needed Quality of service
+- they cannot respect the requirements (SQL modes)
+- they make consistent backups almost impossible